TLTR: This article explores what an insurance cluster is, and how it benefits the growth of independent agents.

 Some insurance clusters offer profit sharing to their members.
 This can be a great incentive for associated agents to increase revenue.
 Furthermore, members who are part of the cluster can subsequently earn more this way than they previously could.

 Save on Operational Costs

 Clusters tend to pool all their expenses related to marketing, consulting services, and insurance technology.
 Individual agencies that operate on their own would have higher expenses if they were to work the same way.
 According to Docker COO Scott Johnston (via TechCrunch), businesses spent around 80% of their IT budgets just to maintain legacy systems.

-Thus, by being associated with a cluster, you benefit from resources similar to that of a larger insurance company and save money.
+Therefore, by being associated with a cluster, you benefit from resources similar to that of a larger insurance company and save money.

 With insurance clusters, your agency can experience a cost-effective way to explore innovative product lines or markets.
 This benefits small agencies as it is better for them than operating on their own.
-Many agencies look towards joining a cluster to provide themselves with additional time, personnel, and resources to grow quickly.
+Moreover, many agencies look towards joining a cluster to provide themselves with additional time, personnel, and resources to grow quickly.

-Fees Related to Insurance Clusters
+Fees Related to Insurance Cluster

 Joining a cluster is a great way to further develop your insurance agency.
 You gain access to carriers that would otherwise be off-limits to you on your own.
 Additionally, you also benefit from the resources that are shared between members.

 However, joining an insurance cluster comes at a cost.
 Many clusters charge their members various fees in order for them to take advantage of the benefits they provide.